llxisdsh/pb/README.md

 	// Zero-value initialization - ready to use with lazy initialization var cache pb.MapOf[string, int]

+	// After zero initialization, InitWithOptions can be used to configure initialization (optional).
+	// MapOf does not support multiple initializations.
+	// NewMapOf neither requires nor allows the use of InitWithOptions. cache.InitWithOptions(pb.WithPresize(100), pb.WithShrinkEnabled())

 	// Pre-sized initialization - optimal for known capacity scenarios cache2 := pb.NewMapOf[string, int](pb.WithPresize(1000000))